 Production Methods

 The current dominant method for producing titanium metal is the Kroll process, developed by DuPont Germany in 1948.
 This process is energy-intensive and costly, prompting researchers to seek alternative methods despite its established use.
-The Kroll process involves the reduction of titanium tetrachloride (TiCl₄) with magnesium, resulting in titanium metal and magnesium chloride.
+The Kroll process involves reducing titanium tetrachloride (TiCl₄) with magnesium, yielding titanium metal and magnesium chloride.

 Two primary approaches for titanium metal production are:

-Additionally, innovations in powder production and the use of advanced technologies like genomic data and computer-assisted analysis are shaping the future of titanium manufacturing.
+Additionally, innovations in powder production and the use of advanced technologies, such as genomic data and computer-assisted analysis, are shaping the future of titanium manufacturing.

 References